Bjørn Skogstad Aamo

-Bjørn Skogstad Aamo (born 21 January 1946) is a Norwegian economist and politician for the Labour Party.
+Bjørn Skogstad Aamo (21 January 1946 – 24 December 2023) was a Norwegian economist and politician for the Labour Party.
 He was State Secretary for three non-consecutive terms between 1973 and 1993, and served as Director of the Financial Supervisory Authority of Norway from 1993 to 2011.

 Career

 Political career

-Born in Oslo, Aamo grew up in Mandal.
+Born in Oslo, Skogstad Aamo grew up in Mandal in Southern Norway.
 He became involved in politics at an early age, and was appointed chairman of the local Workers' Youth League chapter in 1962.
 He then moved back to the capital to enroll at the University of Oslo.
 He became chairman of the Workers' Youth League chapter there.
 Situated on the left wing of the organization, he became a vocal opponent of the Vietnam War as well as the Norwegian North Atlantic Treaty Organization membership, much to the dismay of party secretary Haakon Lie.
-However, Aamo found support from fellow economist Per Kleppe, at that time a deputy member of the party central committee and head of the think tank Arbeiderbevegelsens utredningskontor.
+However, Skogstad Aamo found support from fellow economist Per Kleppe, at that time a deputy member of the party central committee and head of the think tank Arbeiderbevegelsens utredningskontor.

-Aamo graduated with the degree cand.oecon. in economics in 1970, and from 1971 to 1972 he worked as personal secretary (today known as political adviser) in the Ministry of Local Government and Labour.
+Skogstad Aamo graduated with the degree cand.oecon. in economics in 1970, and from 1971 to 1972 he worked as personal secretary (today known as political adviser) in the Ministry of Local Government and Labour.
 He was then promoted to State Secretary in the Ministry of Finance from 1973 to 1979, serving under Per Kleppe who had become Minister of Finance.

-He was then head of the department of economics in the European Free Trade Association from 1979 to 1981, and director of the Regional Development Fund from 1981 to 1986.
+Skogstad Aamo was then head of the department of economics in the European Free Trade Association from 1979 to 1981, and director of the Regional Development Fund from 1981 to 1986.
 He then returned as State Secretary from 1986 to 1989 under Minister of Finance Gunnar Berge in Brundtland's Second Cabinet.
 He lost his job when Brundtland's Second Cabinet fell in 1989, and briefly returned to Regional Development Fund.
-In 1990 as the short-lived Syse's Cabinet fell and Brundtland's Third Cabinet assumed office, Aamo was appointed State Secretary at the Office of the Prime Minister.
+In 1990 as the short-lived Syse's Cabinet fell and Brundtland's Third Cabinet assumed office, Skogstad Aamo was appointed State Secretary at the Office of the Prime Minister.